Logo

 2. Go to File → Export → Save for Web (Legacy)

-4. The file size estimate sits in the bottom-left corner — keep tweaking until it's under 8MB
+4. The file size estimate sits in the bottom-left — keep tweaking until it's under 8MB

 5. Save